PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 1. Run the app and test your changes.
 1. If you've added code, then test suites must be added.

-   1. **_General_:**
+   1. ### General:

-      1. We need to get to 100% test coverage for the app.
+      - We need to get to 100% test coverage for the app.
 We periodically increase the desired test coverage for our pull requests to meet this goal.
-      1. Pull requests that don't meet the minimum test coverage levels will not be accepted.
+      - Pull requests that don't meet the minimum test coverage levels will not be accepted.
 This may mean that you will have to create tests for code you did not write.
 You can decide which part of the code base needs additional tests if this happens to you.

-   2. **_Testing_:**
+   2. ### Testing:
       #### Jest Testing
-      1. Running a single test:
+      - Running a single test:
          ```
          npm run test path/to/test/file
          ```
-      2. Running all tests:
+      - Running all tests:
          ```
          npm run test --watchAll=false
          ```
-      3. Viewing the code coverage of a single test file:
+      - Viewing the code coverage of a single test file:
          ```
          npm run test --watchAll=false --coverage /path/to/test/file
          ```
-      4. Viewing the code coverage of all test files:
+      - Viewing the code coverage of all test files:
          ```
          npm run test --watchAll=false --coverage
          ```
-      5. Debug tests in browser
+      - Debug tests in browser
          You can see the output of failing tests in broswer by running `jest-preview` package before running your tests
          ```
          npm run jest-preview